MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 CVS (Concurrent Version System)
 -------------------------------

-All sources of the MonetDB suite of programs is stored using CVS__ at SourceForge__.
+All sources of the MonetDB suite of programs are stored using CVS__ at SourceForge__.
 You will need CVS to get the sources.
 We use CVS under Cygwin__, but any other version will do as well.